13 Coding Games for Kids

 Each piece of the puzzle is like a paragraph in the story of a piece of code.
 Children can drag and drop pieces of the puzzle to create a code sequence.

 If your child can read, they can use Blockly to learn code.
-Nonetheless, some parts of the games include several degrees used to define the direction of an object and other concepts that are difficult for young children.
+Nonetheless, some parts of the games include several degrees used to define an object’s direction and other difficult concepts for young children.

 Overall, Blockly is a simple website for children who have no coding experience.
 It is intended to prepare children to study conventional computer languages based on text.